 This track exposes students to the overarching problem of how mind and body are conceived under different intellectual lenses.
-Students are enrolled in Spanish 460, a course dealing with psychoanalysis and neuroscience that focuses on the emergence of neuroscience, with special attention to how this influential discipline has been received in Buenos Aires, a city globally renowned for the powerful cultural import of psychoanalysis.
-In-class instruction is complemented with visits to mental health institutions and venues where psychoanalysts and neuroscientists converge to grapple with their conflicting views of the mind-brain problem.
+Students are enrolled in Spanish 460, a course dealing with the circulation of medical discourse, and how the concepts of health and illness shape Argentine society and its institutions.
+In-class instruction is complemented with visits to hospitals, clinics, as well as public and private health agencies.

 Students also take Spanish 385, where they learn about the daily practice of medicine in Argentina by means of theoretical class sessions and hands-on experiences taking place in various medical institutions in Buenos Aires and its surroundings.
 This course engages students in class discussions focused on social, economic and political issues that influence Argentina's current vision of global health.
 Classes deal with basic concepts of internal medicine, anatomy, physiology, prevalent diseases in the region, and the history of the health sciences in Argentina.
 Students are also introduced to the most current literature that addresses the clash between social, political, and financial interests that have been shaping health care public policy in Argentina since the inception of the welfare state in 1945.
 As part of this seminar, Argentine physicians guide students in the application of those theoretical principles under real-life conditions, via interactive experiences with medical school residents and patients of public and private medical institutions across the city of Buenos Aires.